vamsiuppala/vamsiuppala.github.io/about.md

 I write extensively in Python and SQL and rely on Azure for MLOps.

 I have a Masters in Industrial Engineering (Operations Research) from Purdue University and a Bachelors in Mechanical Engineering from BITS Pilani.

+You can contact me at uvvamsikrishna@gmail.com, or DM me on [Linkedin](https://www.linkedin.com/in/vamsiuppala/).